 Create A Love Of Learning

 Historically certain jobs were set with a fixed requirement around what skills and qualifications were required and had a very set and structured was that you would be able to climb and move up the career ladder, This, however, is not the case anymore.
-Careers now are being based more around an individual portfolio and what nexperience they have ad projects they have assisted within.
+Careers now are being based more around an individual portfolio and what experience they have ad projects they have assisted within.
 This means that as you move from one position to another you are constantly having to reinvent yourself and sell yourself in different ways in order to be successful and move from one role to another.
 This also links to technology, as this is always being updating and changing your knowledge of continuously needs updating and you being upskilled in order to keep up with current business needs and to keep you at the top of your field.
 This will only continue and therefore it is important that you instil a love to learn and continue to work on individual and personal growth within your child.

 Help Them Learn To Become A Team Player

 By getting your child involved in team activities such as team sports, participating in group scavenger hunts or engaging in team online games, you are encouraging them to work with their peers and successfully take a role within a team.
 They will be able to learn how to clearly and successful communicate, engage with others, take a leadership role but also take direction.
-These skills will then continue to be adapted and built upon as they grow when they complete school team projects and then as they become effective leaders in adult years and work.
+These skills will then continue to be adapted and built upon as they grow when they complete school team projects and then as they become effective leaders in their adult years and work.

 Teach About The Job Market

 With social media, TV and film being so prominent in day to day living, it can be especially challenging for children and young people to be able to distinguish between fact from an opinion.
 This is extremely true when it comes to the world of work and careers.
-It is becoming extremely common nowadays for a perception of a certain career to be inaccurate due to outside influences which have romantised or vilanised based on opinions of others or how it is being portrayed from TV or film.
-The key to your child getting fulfillment from a role is by teaching them how adaptable they will need to be in a constantly changing job market and to educate them on the finer parts of how jobs and the additional tasks and expectations linked to every role.
+It is becoming extremely common nowadays for a perception of a certain career to be inaccurate due to outside influences which have romanticised or vilanised based on opinions of others or how it is being portrayed from TV or film.
+The key to your child getting fulfilment from a role is by teaching them how adaptable they will need to be in a constantly changing job market and to educate them on the finer parts of how jobs and the additional tasks and expectations are linked to every role.

 should also actively encourage and take work placements, emabrce work experience and even take up volunteering roles across a number of different ventures.
 The more information they gain now the more they will be able to ensure they they find a career that will build on their strengths and that they will find enjoyment from.